 Work is an important part of most adults' lives and it is no different for you.
 Employment Services helps you to match your skills and interests with those of employers.
-Clients currently hold jobs in areas such as clerical, restaurant, retail, housekeeping, industry, nursing, janitorial, day care and recycling to name a few.
+Clients currently hold jobs in areas such as clerical, restaurant, retail, housekeeping, industry, nursing, janitorial, day care, and recycling.
 Support is provided to help you find, gain and maintain employment.
-You can participate in Supported Employment or Placement Assistance.
-In both of these programs you will get good work experience, make friends and become more independent.
-You will also earn a paycheck and become a tax-paying citizen
+You can participate in Supported Employment where you will get good work experience, make friends and become more independent.
+You will also earn a paycheck and become a tax-paying citizen.